shaiguitar/resque_stuck_queue/README.md

 By calling the recovered proc, it will then complain again the next time the lag is found.

+You can also configure it to periodically trigger unless of couse it's recovered/good again (see the `:warn_interval` below).

 ## Usage

 Run this as a daemon somewhere alongside the app/in your setup.
 You'll need to configure it to your needs first: